Adinkerke: Tobacco

 Belgium has lower taxes on tobacco than France or the UK; as Adinkerke is the closest Belgian town accessible to the French ferry ports, it attracts many French smokers and British booze cruisers every day to make the trip across the border to buy cheaper tobacco.
-Adinkerke has the unusual claim to fame of having the greatest number of tobacconists per capita of any area in Europe.
+Adinkerke has the claim to fame of having the greatest number of tobacconists per capita of any area in Europe.

 Previously, tobacconists were open around the clock, which provided the advantage of offering other commercial and fuel services that would not normally be found in a town of such a small size.
 While this may have proved beneficial to travellers, local people were inconvenienced by the constant traffic, so the local mayor ordered the tobacco stores to close during the night.
 Due to the smuggling associated with reduced tobacco duty, it is not uncommon for the E40 to be closed at night at junction 1 and French and Belgian police to question drivers and passengers of vehicles on the N34 road over the motorway.

 A weak euro combined with increasingly expensive tobacco prices has resulted in more and more UK shoppers to make the day trip to Adinkerke to stock up on cheap tobacco.
 Tax increases have made the UK the second most expensive place to buy tobacco in Europe.
 Adinkerke tobacco shops cater to English shoppers, selling popular UK brands and accepting payment in sterling.